Afro-Mexicans: Geographical origins and the Atlantic slave trade

 Although Spanish subjects were not allowed to partake in the Atlantic slave trade, the asiento de negros (a monopoly contract issued by the Spanish Crown to other European nations to supply enslaved Africans to Spain's colonies in the Americas) ensured a significant Black presence in Spanish America, including Mexico.
+Over 100,000 Africa captives had been brought between 1521-1646, during the era of the Portuguese asiento, and smaller but significant numbers arrived under the Grillo and Lomelín monopoly.
+The British South Sea Company trafficked at least 75,000 additional African captives to Mexico between 1714-1739.

-The vast majority had their roots in Africa, not all slaves made the trip directly to New Spain, some came from other Spanish territories, particularly the Caribbean.
-Nueva España or New Spain which is now Mexico, there were slaves who were transported through ships from 1521 to 1810.
+The vast majority of these captives were born in Africa, but some came from other Spanish territories, particularly the Caribbean.
 Those from Africa belonged mainly to groups coming from Western Sudan, Congo and ethnic Bantu.
 The origin of the slaves is known through various documents such as transcripts of sales.
 Originally the slaves came from Cape Verde and Guinea.
 Later slaves were also taken from Angola.

 To decide the sex of the slaves that would be sent to the New World, calculations that included physical performance and reproduction were performed.
-At first half of the slaves imported were women and the other half men, but it was later realized that men could work longer without fatigue and that they yielded similar results throughout the month, while women suffered from pains and diseases more easily.
+At first, half of the slaves imported were women and the other half men.
+However, it was later realized that men could work longer without fatigue and that they yielded similar results throughout the month, while women suffered from pains and diseases more easily.
 Later on, only one third of the total slaves were women.

 From the African continent dark skinned slaves were taken; "the first true blacks were extracted from Arguin."
-Later in the sixteenth century, black slaves came from Bran, biafadas and Gelofe (in Cape Verde).
+Later in the sixteenth century, Black slaves came from Bran, biafadas and Gelofe (in Cape Verde).
 Black slaves were classified into several types, depending on their ethnic group and origin, but mostly from physical characteristics.
 There were two main groups.
 The first, called Retintos, also called swarthy, came from Sudan and the Guinean Coast.
-The second type were amulatados or amembrillados of lighter skin color, when compared with other blacks and were distinguishable by their yellow skin tones.
+The second type were amulatados or amembrillados of lighter skin color, when compared with other Blacks and were distinguishable by their yellow skin tones.

 The demand for slaves came in the early colonial period, especially between 1580 and 1640, when the indigenous population declined due to new infectious diseases.
 Carlos V began to issue an increasing number of contracts (asientos) between the Spanish Crown and private slavers specifically to bring Africans to Spanish colonies.
 These slavers made deals with the Portuguese, who controlled the African slave market.
 Mexico had important slave ports in the New World, sometimes holding slaves brought by Spanish before they were sent to other parts of Latin America and the Caribbean.

 According to the genetic testing company 23andMe, the predominant Sub-Saharan ancestry in Mexico is from the Senegambia and Guinea region.
 This contrasts with the predominant Nigerian ancestry in the United States and parts of the Caribbean.